stream-interop/stream-interop/README.md

 - [_StringableStream_](#user-content-stringablestream) affords casting the stream to a string.
 - [_WritableStream_](#user-content-writablestream) affords writing to the stream.

-Implementations MAY read from a resource internally without affording _ReadableStream_.
-Likewise, implementations MAY write to a resource internally without affording _WritableStream_, seek on a resource internally without affording _SeekableStream_, and so on.

 ### _Stream_

 The _Stream_ interface defines these properties common to all streams: